Spanish Armada: Technological revolution

-The Spanish had 117 ships to go up against 200+ English ships.
+The Spanish had 117 ships to go up against more than 200 English ships.
 The opposing forces were experienced in completely different fighting styles.
 The Spanish style can be studied from the Battle of Lepanto.
-Their tactics were to fire one cannon volley, ram and grapple the enemy ship, board, then engage in hand to hand combat.
+Their tactics were to fire one cannon volley, ram and grapple the enemy ship, board, then engage in hand-to-hand combat.
 In contrast, the English style was taking advantage of the wind (the "weather gage") and line-to-line cannon fire from windward, which exposed the opponent ship's hull and rudder as targets.
 Also instilled was the use of naval cannon to damage enemy ships without the need to board.
 Until then, the cannon had played a supporting role to the main tactic of ramming and boarding enemy ships.
 The failure of the Spanish Armada vindicated the English strategy and caused a revolution in naval tactics.
-The English also had the advantage of fighting close to home which they could be easily and frequently get resupplied so as not to be weighed down, unlike the Armada ships which were loaded with all the materiel needed for their invasion force to wage a ground based war.
-Nevertheless, when the fleets actually came to blows at the battle of Gravelines, the Armada was out numbered 10:1, and during the 8-hour fight, the English managed to sink one carrack and forced two galleons, a pinnace and an armed merchant to run aground.
-Despite those odds, not once did the Armada turn away from a fight; each time it challenged the English fleet, the latter raised its sails to keep its distance.
-Furthermore, after the final engagement with the English fleet, the Spanish fleet sailed away retaining its ability to effectively wage war.
+The English also had the advantage of fighting close to home, whence they could be easily and frequently resupplied so as not to be weighed down, unlike the armada ships which were loaded with all the materiel needed for their invasion force to wage a ground-based war.
+Nevertheless, when the fleets actually came to blows at the Battle of Gravelines, the armada was outnumbered 10:1, and during the 8-hour fight, the English managed to sink one carrack and forced two galleons, a pinnace and an armed merchant to run aground.
+Despite those odds, not once did the armada turn away from a fight; each time it challenged the English fleet, the latter raised its sails to keep its distance.
+After the final engagement with the English fleet, the Spanish fleet sailed away, retaining its ability to effectively wage war.